 The house, of course, would have to be sold.
 Along with the car.
-My mother, who could be diplomatically referred to as stubborn at times, put up roadblocks to the process – but it was the shoddy, not-to-code addition that the previous owners of her house had haphazardly tacked onto the house that proved to be one of the most vexing obstacles to selling the property.
+My mother, who could be diplomatically referred to as stubborn at times, put up roadblocks to the process.
+It was the shoddy, not-to-code addition that the previous owners of her house had haphazardly tacked onto the house that proved to be one of the most vexing obstacles to selling the property.

-The entire floor, subfloor and foundation drainage had to be completely rebuilt from underneath an already standing house, at a cost of tens of thousands of dollars.
+The entire floor, subfloor and foundation drainage had to be rebuilt entirely from underneath an already standing house, costing tens of thousands of dollars.

 Of course, my sister would point out that the real challenge was all of mom's stuff.
-There is a scale for hoarding behavior and my mother rated closer to the "piles of rotting newspapers and mummified rats" end of the scale than the "Monday morning after a frat party" end of the scale (which I hope I am a bit closer to).
+There is a scale for hoarding behavior, and my mother rated closer to the "piles of rotting newspapers and mummified rats" end of the scale than the "Monday morning after a frat party" end of the range (which I hope I am a bit closer to).

-Simply sorting, trashing and moving what was deemed salvageable was a months long process.
+Just sorting, trashing, and moving what was deemed salvageable was a months-long process.
 I took up temporary residence for weeks at a time, one time for almost an entire month, while my older sister put her career entirely on hold and effectively stayed in Cleveland for 6 months.
 Through one of the roughest, coldest winters in recent memory.

 Tensions were high.
 My sister neared exhaustion, crossed the line into acute fatigue, and pushed on.
-My other siblings helped as much as they could, but I was expected to do some heavy lifting and I often fell short, that is, until one morning I got an earful from my sister who had long since reached her limit about me hanging out with my friends and using my time in Cleveland as a sort of carousing vacation.
+My other siblings helped as much as they could.
+Still, I was expected to do some heavy lifting, and I often fell short.
+That is, until one morning, I got an earful from my sister who had long since reached her limit about me hanging out with my friends and using my time in Cleveland as a sort of carousing vacation.

 So I took it on the chin, as I deserved, and pressed on.